ScreebApp/sdk-reactnative-demo/README.md

 ## Intro

-This project is a starting point for a all developers that wish to integrate native Android and iOS Screeb sdk in a React native project.
+This project is a starting point for a all developers who wish to integrate native Android and iOS Screeb sdk in a React native project.

 To test the demo app, git clone the project then run in a terminal :